EURO GOVT-Spanish yields up on bailout doubts; Bunds sell off

 LONDON, June 12 Spanish government bond yields

-rose close to euro-era highs on Tuesday as relief over a bailout
+rose to near euro-era highs on Tuesday as a bailout for the

 Italian bond yields also rose before an auction on Thursday,

-when the Treasury may have to pay dearly to sell debt, with
+when the Treasury may have to pay dear to sell debt, with

 "There was a big seller, an insurance fund, of long-end